When characters get frustrated, they need a freaking drink. But when they are depressed, they get drunk.

 - In "I, Roommate", Bender gets so depressed about Fry throwing him out of their apartment that he stops drinking and (since robots need alcohol to function properly) starts to act drunk.
 He even grows a Beard of Sorrow made out of rust!

-"I'm crazy and sober and don't know what I'll do!"
+"I'm sober and crazy and don't know what I'll do!"

-- SpongeBob SquarePants drowns his sorrows in ice cream on The Movie.
+- SpongeBob SquarePants drowns his sorrows in ice cream in The SpongeBob SquarePants Movie.
 It has the same effect on him as alcohol.

 - Done in Foster's Home for Imaginary Friends, with Straight Man Mac loading himself up on ice cream to forget his troubles.
 Mac's metabolism can't handle sugar, and he acts like he's on speed.